Nash: Neural Adaptive Shrinkage for Structured High-Dimensional Regression: Problem Definition

 \subsection{Split Variational inference}

+To fit the target model \eqref{eq:target_regression} efficiently, we introduce an augmented model that adds a latent layer $\bm b$ between the likelihood and the prior.
+This auxiliary variable acts purely as a computational devices as it enables a conjugate Gaussian bottleneck that decouples prior learning from posterior inference.
+The result is a coordinate-ascent algorithm requiring only a single neural network update per sweep, compared to the $p$ updates that direct CAVI on \eqref{eq:target_regression} would require.

-Given that we aim to fit model \eqref{eq:regression} in a tractable and efficient way, we propose fitting \eqref{eq:regression} via split VEB \citep{xie_empirical_2023} using a candidate posterior of the form:
+Given that we aim to fit the Nash model \eqref{eq:augmented_model} in a tractable and efficient way, we use a standard meanfield approximation of the posterior, i.e., $ q(\bm \beta, \bm b ) = \prod_j^P q_{\beta_{j}}(\beta_j) q_{b_{j}}(b_j) $.
+This factorization leads to an the Evidence lower bound (ELBO, \citep{blei_variational_2017}) of the form

-The main idea behind split VEB is to decouple the prior/penalty learning step (step 1) from the posterior computation step (step 2).
-Our primary quantity of interest is the posterior of $\bm b$.
-However, using $\bm b$ directly in the linear predictor results in a coupled prior/posterior update as in \cite{kim_flexible_2024}.
-To alleviate this problem, we essentially introduce a latent variable $\bm \beta$ that allows splitting the objective function into two parts that are separately updated (see equation \ref{eq:ELBO_Nash}).
-At a high level, split VEB allows deriving a coordinate ascent that essentially iterates between solving two simple problems in the spirit of splitting techniques used in optimization (e.g., ADMM or proximal algorithms \cite{polson_proximal_2015}).
+Where the ELBO for the target model is taken using the following candidate posterior $ q(\bm \beta ) = \prod_j^P q_{\beta_{j}}(\beta_j) $ .
+The main idea behind split VEB is to decouple the prior/penalty learning step (step 1) from the posterior computation step (step 2) described \ref{subsec:target_model}.
+We highlight in blue in equation \ref{eq:split_explained}, how the introduction of a Gaussian latent state splits the objective function into two parts that are decoupled, the two key steps of VEB.
+At a high level, split VEB allows deriving a coordinate ascent that essentially iterates between solving two simple problems similar to optimization techniques (e.g., ADMM or proximal algorithms \citet{polson_proximal_2015}).